min2ha/ukwa-site/content/target/28228/index.en.md

   "subject": "British Stand-up Comedy Archive"
 }

-# Guardian, The: Standup comics hit the boom time

 Brian Logan, comedy critic and arts writer for The Guardian, writes about the stand-up comedy explosion, in 2010.